idaholab/moose/modules/doc/content/getting_started/installation/manual_installation_gcc.md

-# Manual Installation GCC/MPICH
+# GCC from Source

-The following instructions are for those who wish to build their own custom compiler stack.
+The following instructions are for those who wish to build their own custom GCC compiler stack.

-These instructions were created as a reference during a time when MOOSE had no means at which to distribute pre-built binaries.
-Therefor the commands you see here were never meant to be blindly 'cut and pasted' into your terminal.
+Due to the general nature of the following document, the commands you see here are for reference and should not be blindly 'cut and pasted' into your terminal.

 ## Prerequisites